Marc Dalton: Biography and personal life

 Dalton was born in the Canadian Forces Base of Baden-Soellingen in Germany.
 His father served in the Royal Canadian Armed Forces, and he spent much of his childhood traveling and living between different bases throughout Canada.
 Marc is Cree Métis on his father's side and French Canadian on his mother's (née Beaudoin).
 He is a member of Métis Nation BC.
-He has 5 other siblings and is the oldest of the group.
-In his early teenage years Marc’s family settled in the Maple Ridge-Pitt Meadows region of British Columbia.
-Growing up Marc enjoyed playing sports and was a member of the student council team while in High school.

-Marc went on to study at Simon Fraser University, where he obtained his Bachelor in French and History and his Master’s in Educational Leadership.
-At the age of 16 he volunteered with a non-profit evangelical organization that supported communities in Central America and Canadian inner cities.
-Through his time working with communities in Central America he learned Spanish, making him trilingual in French, English and Spanish.
+Dalton studied at Simon Fraser University, where he obtained his Bachelor in French and History and his Master’s in Educational Leadership.
+He has also attended the British Columbia Institute of Technology.
+In his youth he volunteered with a non-profit evangelical organization that supported communities in Central America and Canadian inner cities.

-Marc’s Christian faith is another important aspect of his personal life and after completing his education Marc took on the call to become a Pastor and served in the Vancouver area for a period of time.
-Prior to entering politics Marc married his wife Marlene and raised three children, while working as a teacher.
-Marc taught at both the elementary and high school levels in the 42nd Maple Ridge-Pitt Meadows School District.
-He worked as a teacher for 17 years and taught primarily French Immersion and Socials Studies.
+Prior to entering politics Marc worked as a teacher in the 42nd Maple Ridge-Pitt Meadows School District.
+He worked as a teacher for 17 years and taught primarily French Immersion and Socials Studies and the elementary and secondary school level.
 He also served in the Canadian Armed Forces Reserves shortly after graduating and is a member of the Royal Canadian Legion.